March 2, 2026 | By: Kevin Hemann |Landownership

 Ag valuations allow for agricultural landowners’ property taxes to be calculated based on its capacity to produce crops, livestock, qualified wildlife, or timber — not its market value.

-When you purchase a property under an ag valuation, you’ll have to maintain that valuation.
+When you purchase a property under an ag valuation, you’ll have to maintain that exemption.
 It doesn’t automatically transfer for you.

 Rollback tax is the difference between the taxes paid on the land’s agricultural value and the taxes that would have been paid if the land had been taxed at a higher market value.
 Interest can also be charged for each year from the date the taxes were due.
 Rollbacks can get expensive, fast.

-You’ll also want to understand the difference between an ag valuation and wildlife valuation.
-You can get a wildlife valuation for maintaining and improving the habitat for wildlife in some way: anything from bird watching to a hunting ranch could qualify.
+You’ll also want to understand the difference between an ag exemption and wildlife valuation.
+You can get a wildlife valuation for maintaining and improving the habitat for wildlife in some way.
+Anything from bird watching to a hunting ranch could qualify.

 This valuation requires a yearly wildlife plan that has to be approved by the appraisal district.
 It’s not hard, but it does take a little effort to apply.

-The process to qualify for an ag or wildlife valuation will vary from county to county, so spend some time with the local appraisal district where your land is.
+The process to qualify for an ag or wildlife valuation will vary from county to county, so spend some time with the local appraisal district where your land is located.

 Most importantly, find a real estate agent well versed in rural land to help you in the buying process.
 The realtor you select should absolutely know how to determine if the property has an ag valuation or not.